-- Workers should field test the locking feature of an SRD before using it by pulling down on the line quickly and forcefully. - The visual load indicator on a Type 2 SRL or Type 3 RSRL should also be inspected. - If the device does not lock or the visual load indicator has been activated, the SRD should be removed from service and returned to the manufacturer for re-certification. - Only the manufacturer is capable of disassembling, refurbishing and re-certifying an SRD. - To minimize free fall distance when using an SRD, the device must be anchored above the worker's work location and there should be no slack in the lifeline. - The lifeline should not ride over any sharp edges when under the tension of a fall, a lifeline in contact with the edge of an I-beam or hatchway opening can be damaged to the point of complete failure. - The risk of damage and failure can be reduced by physically protecting the lifeline where it passes over an edge and using a shock absorber positioned between the worker's D-ring and the free end of the SRD.
+- Workers should field test the locking feature of an SRD before using it by pulling down on the line quickly and forcefully. - The visual load indicator on a Type 2 SRL or Type 3 RSRL should also be inspected. - If the device does not lock or the visual load indicator has been activated, the SRD should be removed from service and returned to the manufacturer for re-certification. - Only the manufacturer is capable of disassembling, refurbishing and re-certifying an SRD. - To minimize free fall distance when using an SRD, the device must be anchored above the worker's work location and there should be no slack in the lifeline. - The lifeline should not ride over any sharp edges when under the tension of a fall, a lifeline in contact with the edge of an I-beam or hatchway opening can be damaged to the point of complete failure. - The risk of damage and failure can be reduced by physically protecting the lifeline where it passes over an edge and using an energy absorber positioned between the worker's D-ring and the free end of the SRD. - Like a standard lanyard, an SRD subjected to the force of a fall must be retired from service.